Insight Financial Coaching | Know Yourself. Know Your Money.

 A Financial Coach can give you the financial education you didn't have growing up.
 They can uncover hidden money beliefs that are no longer serving you and help you replace them with more constructive beliefs. .
 A Financial Coach can help you identify your values and align your spending to them.
 They can identify the challenges that are having the biggest negative impact on your finances, such as the inability to say, No', or the lack of communication with your partner.
 Financial Coaches can help you make sense of your finances and tame your spending.
 They can speed up your saving, investing, and debt repayment goals.
 A Financial Coach can be your accountability partner to keep you on track with your money goals.

 A coaching session is a safe space for women to discuss their money.
-During a session, I will:
+During a session, I will: -give you an opportunity to process your past money decisions -coach on money beliefs and habits, provide tools and techniques for managing money, and -check-in on what's working and what's not.

 How is a Financial Coach different from a Financial Planner, a Financial Advisor, and a Financial Therapist?

+I work in a unique middle ground that combines practical money management with mindset work. - Financial Planners typically focus on investments and retirement strategies. - Financial Therapists help you explore your thoughts, feelings, and history with money. - Financial Advisors manage investments and provide portfolio guidance.
 My approach brings together what midlife women need most: I work on your actual numbers, your Fixed, Future, and Fun spending, AND your money mindset.
 I help you create a clear financial picture and build personalized systems that work with YOUR brain, whether you have ADHD, are navigating divorce, or are stepping into money management for the first time.
+What clients appreciate: I'm non-judgmental, take my time, and never make them feel dumb.
+You get both numbers work and emotional support in one place.

 Where does the financial coaching take place?